-We sell most of our shell eggs in the southwestern, southeastern, mid-western and mid-Atlantic regions of the U.S. through our extensive distribution network to a diverse group of customers, including national and regional grocery store chains, club stores, companies servicing independent supermarkets in the U.S., foodservice distributors and egg product consumers.
+In fiscal 2023, we sold our shell eggs in 38 states through the southwestern, southeastern, mid-western and mid-Atlantic regions of the U.S. through our extensive distribution network to a diverse group of customers, including national and regional grocery store chains, club stores, companies servicing independent supermarkets in the U.S., foodservice distributors and egg product consumers.
 Some of our sales are completed through co-pack agreements - a common practice in the industry whereby production and processing of certain products are outsourced to another producer.
 Although we face intense competition from numerous other companies, we believe that we have the largest market share for the sale of shell eggs in the grocery segment, including large U.S. food retailers.